|Nutrition Facts (per serving)|

 Onions are so good for us that we all should try and use them in more of our recipes.
 I love using chopped onions in breads, but if you have problems with people who don't like the sight of onions, you can always mince the onion before adding it so the dough so that it cannot be seen after the bread is baked.

 Chopped onion bread is a great dinner bread that goes with just about every kind of meal, from soups to roasts.
 Leftover slices can also be made into delicious toast and grilled cheese sandwiches.

-- Grease two bread pans and place dough loaves in them.
+Grease 2 bread pans and place dough loaves in them.
 Cover and let rise in warm, draft-free place for about 45 minutes or until doubled.
-Optional - To get a glossy coating on the bread, brush egg white on the tops of the dough loaves before placing them in the oven.
-Bake at 350 degrees F for about 1 hour.
+Optional: To get a glossy coating on the bread, brush egg white on the tops of the dough loaves before placing them in the oven.
+Bake at 350 F for about 1 hour.
 Turn loaves out and let cool on rack.
 When completely cool, loaves can be bagged and frozen for later.